gjm222/Udacity-Project5/writeup_template.md

 ![Car and Non-car](output_images/car-noncar.jpg)

-I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
+I then explored different color spaces such as YrCrb, RGB, LUV, and YUV, and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.

 Here is an example using the `YUV` color space and HOG parameters of `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:

 ![Car and HOG](output_images/car-hog.jpg)
 ![Car and HOG](output_images/notcar-hog.jpg)

 ####2.
 Explain how you settled on your final choice of HOG parameters.

 I tried various combinations of parameters and the parameters above appeared to show the best contrast when combining all the channels of a color image.
+RGB did not appear to do well for HOG extraction.
+Other color spaces did ok but it seemed that YUV was the best.
+Changing the orientation from 9 to more bins had increasingly worse results most likely due to overfitting; reducing the orientations seemed to generalize too much and got more false positives.
+Increasing the pixels per cell also seemed to generalize too much causing more false positives.

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).